×

 The project(s) details – This is the number of all the projects that you’re claiming for in the accounting period and their details.
 Note though, if you’re claiming for these volumes of projects, you need to include the following level of information:

-Again, the Gov.uk site gives guidance on what the project descriptions need to include.
-Alternatively, contact our team for help.
+Again, the Gov.uk site provides guidance on what the project descriptions should include.
+Alternatively, you can contact our team for help.

 Externally provided workers